 The answer isn’t simple and neither is my wardrobe.
 I have shells to take out wind AND rain, only rain or wind jackets and also a very warm puffy jacket.
 So find out exactly what YOU need and be specific.
 Get inspired here: Inov8 jackets

 What the heck does that mean?!

-Tip: Simply get a hold of their Instagram or have the lucky guy/girl send you some of their favorite muddy shots in high quality.
+Tip: If you’re getting a fan collage together, get a hold of their Instagram or have the lucky guy/girl send you some of their favorite muddy shots in high quality.
 Use a question like “I want to see more of what OCR is like, can you send me some of your best race photos?” – they’ll never know!

 4. Race tickets